 Our press releases include calls to action, position statements, public comments, event announcements, and more.

-Today, the New Hampshire House Labor Committee held a public hearing on HB 1704, the latest union busting bill proposed by anti-labor lawmakers who want to weaken workers’ rights and collective bargaining.
-At the time of the public hearing, 761 people had signed in to oppose HB 1704; 21 individuals had signed in to support HB HB 1704.
+The New Hampshire House has voted 177-159 to Indefinitely Postpone HB 1704, the latest union busting bill proposed by anti-labor lawmakers who want to weaken workers’ rights and collective bargaining.